ebrubeskaya/Manual-SoftwareTest-Studies/README.md

-# Manual Software Test Studies
+# Manual Software Test Studies(Trello - Google Sheets)
 🌺Includes manual software test studying.

 It includes manual software testing of various web applications with the Trello application in this area.